Foundry-Workshop/party-unit-frames/README.md

 If you wish to support module development, please consider [becoming Patron](https://www.patreon.com/foundryworkshop).

 ## Acknowledgements
-* Thanks for Anathema for [need to figure something out]
+* Thanks to Anathema for requesting the module and helping with UI

 ## License